 Requesting a Protective Order can be an extremely emotional, and confusing, process.
 Where do I go?
 What do I ask for?
 Who do I speak to?
 These could be just some of the questions you are asking yourself when you are considering filing a Protective Order.
 This week, I’m going to explain where to go to obtain a Protective Order.

 Where do you even file for a Protective Order?
-Well, it all depends on against whom you are filing the Protective Order.
-If the injuries or threats were made by a “family or household member” then you would need to go to the Juvenile and Domestic Relations Court to file the Protective Order.
+You would visit the local magistrate.
+The magistrate in every city or county is available 24/7 to handle a myriad of issues and will decide if your situation merits a Protective Order.
+If the injuries or threats were made by a “family or household member” then the Juvenile and Domestic Relations Court would enforce the Order.
 The term “family and household member” is rather broad in the eyes of Virginia.
-If the injuries or threats were made by someone who is not a family or household member, you would need to go to the General District Court to file a Protective Order.
+If the injuries or threats were made by someone who is not a family or household member, the General District Court would handle the matter.

 If you have any questions regarding how to obtain a Protective Order, or if you have been served with a Protective Order and have questions, feel free to give us a call at 757-656-1000 or send us an email at email@example.com, and we will be happy to set up a time for you to speak with an attorney about your concerns.
 The more informed you are, the less frightening the process can be.
 We can help!